yoriyuki/moh/README.txt

 The installation is easy.

-1. First, install ocaml and make the command "ocaml" work from your shell.
+1. First, install ruby.  moh was developed using ruby 1.8.7, so if you are using Mac OS X 10.8, you do not need to do anything.

+2. Next, install when_exe from ruby gem.
+$ sudo gem install when_exe

-2. Put moh.ml somewhere.
+2. Put moh.rb somewhere.

 That's all.